 - Darth Vader, the single most recognizable character in the Star Wars franchise, to the point that an entire film trilogy was made about his Start of Darkness.

-- It's perfectly fitting how Kylo Ren, a Darth Vader Clone himself, is already shaping up as this for the sequel trilogy starting in The Force Awakens.
+- It's perfectly fitting how Kylo Ren, Darth Vader's grandson, is this for the sequel trilogy starting in The Force Awakens.

 - Captain Phasma sometimes shares this role with Kylo Ren as well, her prominence can be seen on various merchandises rather than being The Heavy like Ren.